wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/custom-connector-lifecycle-management/includes/4-connectors.md

 ## Updating

 The **paconn update** command updates an existing custom connector in the target environment using the specified definition files.
-The API definition, API properties and icon must be specified by either parameters or a settings file.
+The API definition, API properties, and icon must be specified by either parameters or a settings file.
 The update command will prompt for any other parameters like environment ID if not provided.
 The following is an example of the update command:

 ```
 paconn update ^